You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Endep is a drug marketed by Roche and is included in three NDAs.

 The generic ingredient in ENDEP is amitriptyline hydrochloride.
 There are thirteen drug master file entries for this compound.
-Thirty-seven suppliers are listed for this compound.
+Thirty-three suppliers are listed for this compound.
 Additional details are available on the amitriptyline hydrochloride profile page.

 AI Deep Research